wasteam/Win10NewsApp/README.md

 # Win10NewsApp
 Sample app created with App Studio that collect the most important feeds about Windows 10.

-This app has been created with [Windows App Studio](http://appstudio.windows.com) and modified with Visual Studio.
+This app has been created with [Windows App Studio](http://appstudio.windows.com)

 Download the App!
 --------------